 - Replace almond butter with natural peanut butter or even hazelnut butter.

 - If you prefer, replace the dark chocolate with semi-sweet, milk, white, peanut butter chips, or even chocolate chunks for extra decadence and chewiness.

-- For added crunchiness, add a handful of chopped roasted almonds to the batter.
+- Add a handful of chopped blanched almonds to the batter for added crunchiness.

-- Feel free to experiment with some of your favorite spices like ground cinnamon.
+- Feel free to experiment with your favorite spices, like ground cinnamon or allspice.

 The raw cookie dough can easily be frozen.
-Once the ingredients are combined, scoop and portion the dough at least 2 inches apart on a parchment-lined baking sheet.
+Once the ingredients are combined, scoop and portion the dough 2 inches apart on a parchment-lined baking sheet.
 Remember to use a baking sheet that fits in your freezer.
 Freeze for about 30 minutes.

 Cut the parchment paper into small rectangular pieces.
 Fold the paper over the raw ball of cookie dough and freeze.
 When ready to bake, remove from the freezer and place the prepared ball of cookie dough, along with the parchment paper, in a preheated oven.
 There is no need to thaw.
-Add 1-2 minutes of additional bake time.
+Add 1-2 minutes of additional baking time.

 Once the cookies are at room temperature, store them in an airtight container at room temperature for 1-2 days.

 Yes, almond butter is gluten-free.
 Almonds and all nuts are naturally gluten-free.
 However, reading the label of any almond butter you purchase is essential because some brands add stabilizers or other ingredients that may contain gluten.
 Consider making your homemade almond butter to ensure purity.